Information for on-reserve retailers who sell tax-exempt gas

 - Forward the application, the hard copy of all vouchers and gasoline purchase invoices to the collector.

 Procedures for authorized bulk distributors located off-reserve who deliver tax-exempt gasoline to First Nation individuals on the reserve

-- The bulk distributor may obtain reimbursement by forwarding to the Ministry of Finance a completed Application for Refund (Claim Summary - TES), Tax Exempt Sales/Export and Application for Refund, Gasoline Schedule 2 - TES, supporting Tax-Exempt Vouchers and purchase invoices from the supplier.
+- The bulk distributor may obtain reimbursement by forwarding to the Ministry of Finance a completed Application for Refund (Summary) Tax Exempt Sales - TES, supporting Tax-Exempt Vouchers and purchase invoices from the supplier.